tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 authority."
 Because what they saw in Jesus contradicted these false beliefs, the Pharisees rejected Him as the Messiah.

-We need to cultivate _both_ the willingness to admit what we do not know---what is sometimes called epistemic humility---_and_ the courage to hold firm convictions in what we do know.
+We need to cultivate both the willingness to admit what we do not know and the courage to firmly believe in what God has revealed.
 It is a delicate interaction, of the kind that Ross Ellenhorn refers to as a _both-and proposition_,^[_How We Change (And Ten Reasons Why We Don't)_] as opposed to an either-or proposition.
-We need _both_ conviction _and_ epistemic humility if we are to move forward with faith in the face of uncertainty.
+We need _both_ firm belief _and_ the ability to acknowledge uncertainty if we are to have true faith in the Lord and His promises.

 ## Balancing Conviction and Epistemic Humility

-Jacob Z. Hess discusses these two concepts in
-[this excellent article in Public Square Magazine](https://publicsquaremag.org/faith/gospel-fare/conviction-is-no-sin/).
+Jacob Z. Hess discusses these two concepts---conviction and uncertainty---in [this excellent article in Public Square Magazine](https://publicsquaremag.org/faith/gospel-fare/conviction-is-no-sin/).
 He specifically responds to the zeitgeist of "uncertainty good, certainty bad" that can be seen in a lot of recent faith discussions. **TODO: recap Hess's